AguaClara/filtration-theory/Spring 2019/Spring 2019 Report.md

 <b>Figure 4</b>: The schematic for the Spring 2019 backwash set-up
 </p>

+The Spring 2019 team slightly altered the design from the Fall 2018 team. **[Refer to figures here to note that Figure 2 is last semester's design and Figure 3 is this semester's design]**.
+Figure 2 shows the design that the Team from Fall 2018 had and Figure 3 shows the new design.
+The two pumps from the Fall 2018 apparatus, which were on the backwash line (light blue) and before the effluent turbidimeters (Fig. 2),**(Fig. 3)** were combined into one pump which is located on the exit line, labelled 13 on the diagram (Fig. 3)**(Fig. 4)**.
+The team opted to place the necessary pump after the effluent turbidimeters instead of before in order to prevent the pump from altering the turbidimeter readings from the effluent flow.
+By removing this pump, the team intends to improve the efficiency of the apparatus, and prevent pumps from essentially competing with each other.
+The pump that was at the water inlet was considered redundant and removed.
+Therefore, the only pump needed for the water flow in the apparatus is near the exit.
+This design change has been effective for initial tests with only water, but the design will continue to be observed in future tests with fully functional sand filters to determine efficacy.

+**[Perhaps walking through the flow process through your apparatus would be worth your time here because the diagram is not super easy on the eyes and can be a bit difficult to understand.]**

 Figure 5 is an image of the current apparatus set-up for the Spring 2019 StaRS Filter Team.
 The solenoid valves and pressure sensors are not labeled in the image but are present in the set-up as depicted in Figure 3 and 4.